mIRC-Scripters/mirckb/docs/source/commands/sockaccept.rst

     ; Listen for connections on the socket named mySock ON *:SOCKLISTEN:mySock: {

       ; Accept incoming connection on this socket and name them ; with a combination of the socket's name and the current $ctime sockaccept $+($sockname,$ctime)
     }

 Compatibility
 -------------

-Added: mIRC v5.3 (04 Jan 1998)
+.. compatibility:: 5.3

-See Also
+See also
 --------

 .. hlist::